shubh-angi01/weather-Forecast-App/README.md

 # Weather Forecast App

-A simple and user-friendly weather forecast app built using **HTML**, **CSS**, and **JavaScript**.
+A simple and user-friendly weather forecast app built using **HTML**, **TAILWIND CSS**, and **JavaScript**.
 This app provides real-time weather updates for any city, including information like temperature, humidity, wind speed, and more.

 ## Features